 The Company operates a variety of other businesses in addition to those which comprise each of the Company's core business segments.
-Such business operations and transactions are primarily comprised of: (i) franchising the second largest tax preparation service system in the United States as a result of the Company's first quarter 1998 acquisition of Jackson Hewitt; (ii) information technology and reservation system support services provided to the car rental, hotel and other travel related industries; (iii) casino credit information and marketing services; (iv) financial products provided to banks; and (v) equity in earnings from the Company's investment in the Avis Rent A Car, Inc. ("ARAC") car rental company.
+Such business operations and transactions are primarily comprised of: (i) franchising the second largest tax preparation service system in the United States as a result of the Company's first quarter 1998 acquisition of Jackson Hewitt; (ii) information technology and reservation system support services provided to the car rental, hotel and other travel related industries; (iii) casino credit information and marketing services; (iv) financial products provided to banks; and (v) equity in earnings from the Company's investment in ARAC.

-NINE MONTHS ENDED SEPTEMBER 30,
+NINE MONTHS ENDED SEPTEMBER 30.